UW-Madison - IT - IT Asset Inventory Reporting Implementation Plan

 Applies to applies to all UW-Madison entities with IT assets.

-The IT Asset Reporting Implementation Plan contain the supporting guidelines and procedures for the establishing an IT asset reporting program and are in support of the UW-Madison IT Asset Reporting Policy providing the framework, guidelines, and requirements for reporting accurate IT asset data at UW-Madison.
+The IT Asset Reporting Implementation Plan contains the supporting guidelines and procedures for the establishing an IT asset reporting program and are in support of the UW-Madison IT Asset Reporting Policy providing the framework, guidelines, and requirements for reporting accurate IT asset data at UW-Madison.

 Frequency of Updates